Julius Köbner: Life

 Köbner was born on 11 June 1806 in Odense, Denmark.
 He was of Jewish descent and the first of nine children of the rabbi and merchant Isaak Aaron and his wife Hanna, née Matthies.
 Although the family was based in Denmark, their ancestors came from Leszno in Poland.
 The name Köbner is derived from the name of the Silesian town Köben (Chobienia).

 The German language was cultivated in the Köbner family.
 After attending the gymnasium in Odense, where Köbner received instruction not only in German and Danish, but also in French and English, he learned the trade of copper engraver and also showed great talent in other areas.
-In 1824, as a journeyman craftsman, he embarked on his obligatory journeyman years and arrived in Lübeck via Hamburg.
+In 1824 he travelled to Hamburg and Lübeck as a wandering journeyman engraver.
 In addition to his skilled work, he was an autodidact and studied literature and history.
 He wrote dramas, poems and essays, some of which were published.

 In Hamburg he met his future wife Juliane Johanna Wilhelmina von Schröter, a Lutheran, whom he had met while teaching language.
 She came from a Mecklenburg family of officers in the service of the Danish Crown.
 After numerous encounters with the Reformed revivalist preacher Johannes Geibel from Lübeck, Köbner converted to Christianity in 1826 and joined the Evangelical Lutheran Church in connection with his upcoming wedding.
 With his baptism on 31 July 31 1826 in Hamburg, Köbner changed his first name, calling himself Julius Johannes Wilhelm after his fiancée.
 He married her shortly after his conversion to Christianity.

 In 1835, Köbner became acquainted with the Hamburg Baptist congregation.
 Under the impression of Johann Gerhard Oncken's preaching, the elder and pastor of the congregation founded only a year earlier, he had a believer's baptism on 26 May 1836, and placed himself at the service of the young movement.
 Only a few weeks later, his wife Juliane was also baptized in the young Hamburg Baptist congregation.
 Three of Köbner's siblings also received believer's baptism.